Winter weather can cause car accidents in two main ways:

 Winter Weather Cause Fatal Accidents Every Year

 The National Weather Service (NWS) states that more than 5,000 road users are killed because of poor weather conditions each year.
-If you lost a loved one in a car accident due to winter weather conditions, you might be eligible to file a wrongful death claim or lawsuit if you are the decedent’s:
+If you lost a loved one in a car accident due to winter weather conditions, you might be eligible to file a wrongful death claim or car accident lawsuit if you are the decedent’s:

 - Personal representative